Dowager: In other regions

 This form of address is used for noble ladies whose husbands have died.
 It was used for the late Queen Dowager, Fabiola of Belgium.

 Queen Victoria Eugenia of Spain was known as a dowager queen after the death of her husband.

-Informal
+The widowed wives of Russian emperors were bestowed the title of Dowager Empress, and ranked above the wife of the reigning emperor.

+In popular culture

 Elderly widows of wealth, prominence, and dignified or autocratic manner are often referred to informally as dowagers.

-Dowagers portrayed in literature include Lady Bracknell in Oscar Wilde's The Importance of Being Earnest.
+Dowagers portrayed in literature include the Dowager Duchess of Merton in Agatha Christie's Lord Edgware Dies, and the Dowager Duchess of Denver, Lord Peter's mother in the Lord Peter Wimsey series.

 Maggie Smith portrayed Violet Crawley, Dowager Countess of Grantham from 2010 to 2015 in the television series Downton Abbey, and in the 2019 movie sequel Downton Abbey and the 2022 film Downton Abbey: A New Era.